Exocen/dotfiles/README.md

 * share the local time and timezone with the host
 * can work without docker-compose
 * log to journald
-* could be started independantly with args or with /tools/manager
+* could be started independently with args or with /tools/manager
 * use user:group 1000:1000 for user permission (data access)
 * could use external images and build local ones